Download printable version

 The Central Multi-Academy Trust Head Office is based at SECAT House, which is in the grounds of Thorpedene Primary School, one of the 6 schools in our MAT.
 The Chief Executive Officer, Acting Chief Financial Officer, Finance Director and Administration Assistant to the CEO, all operate from SECAT House.

-The Central Finance Team and the Central HR Team are both based in schools within the MAT; the Central Finance Team operate from Shoeburyness High School and the Central HR Team operate from Richmond Avenue Primary School.
+The Central Finance Team, the Central ICT Team and the Central HR Team are all based in schools within the MAT; the Central Finance Team and the Central ICT Team operate from Shoeburyness High School and the Central HR Team operate from Richmond Avenue Primary School.

 SECAT has a responsibility to ensure all our young people receive the best provision possible.
 This is what we intend to do; to make full and flexible use of all the expertise, resources and facilities across the Trust for the benefit of all.